 Several bookshops I encountered in the museums of contemporary art are

-run by NADiff, and they are as much fun as the exhibition.
+run by NADiff, and they are almost as much fun as the exhibition.
 NADiff is the

 professional selection of top shelf books, an excellent choice is made of international